-Like anything worth having, a good relationship isn’t easy.
+Like anything worth having, a healthy relationship isn’t easy.
 They reflect everything we feel inside and we project our internal emotions onto the other person constantly.
-Self awareness becomes a necessity to help us understand the impact we are having on the other person and by improving this, our quality of life improves.
+Self awareness becomes a necessity to help us understand the impact we are having on the other person and by improving this, our quality of life is improved.

 By applying these thoughts, I feel confident and I have a bigger ability to give in my relationship and I hope it does the same for you.

 The term ‘being yourself’ is often misused and in a relationship, you have to learn to become 100% authentic.
 This is the only way you will create the environment you both need.

 Honesty in a relationship is an obvious requirement.
 Giving your partner the same courtesy you would expect is very important.
 Respecting yourself enough to respect your partner is what it’s about.

 Being in a committed relationship should mean that you are always thinking about what you can give your partner.

 Making the decision to always be thinking about what you can give instead of what you can take, will nourish the relationship and it will become a source of energy for the both of you.

 The famous JFK quote could have said; ‘ask not what your relationship can do for you, but what you can do for your relationship’.

 3. Make Yourself Vulnerable

 Being out of your comfort zone is never easy but this is the only area of growth we have.
 In a relationship, this can be a time when you express how you feel, give an honest account of your past or when you admit you made a mistake.